NapthaAI/module_template/README.md

 poetry install
 ```

+### Making Changes to the Code

+The main place to make changes to the code is in the ```run.py``` file.
+This is the default entry point that will be used when the module run is initiated.
+The run function can instantiate a class (e.g. an agent class) or call a function.

 ### Making Changes to the Configs

 You can make changes to the configs in the ```configs``` folder.
 For example: